STRATEGIC PLANNING

 Blueprint Implementation Grants

-Since 2018 Chatham County has solicited applications for investment in programs that address a data driven need; intended to support non-mandated programming and initiatives that directly align with the Chatham Community Blueprint and the priorities of the Chatham County Board of Commissioners.
+Since 2018, Chatham County has solicited applications for investment in programs that address a data driven need; intended to support non-mandated programming and initiatives that directly align with the Chatham Community Blueprint and the priorities of the Chatham County Board of Commissioners.
+Now in its 7th year, the FY25 Blueprint Implementation Grant application will be accessible beginning January 19, 2024.

 Chatham County Standards of Excellence

-As a counterpart of the Board’s strategic planning work, the County Manager and Executive Te4am began developing the County’s internal Standards of Excellence for staff in consideration of the Chatham Community Blueprint, the Vision, Mission, and Priorities as well as input from the Executive Team, guided b y the assessment completed by Internal Audit.
+As a counterpart of the Board's strategic planning work, the County Manager and Executive Team began developing the County's internal Standards of Excellence for staff in consideration of the Chatham Community Blueprint: the Vision, Mission, and Priorities as well as input from the Executive Team, guided by the assessment completed by Internal Audit.

 • Promote Public Health, Safety, and Well-Being Enhance safety and quality of life through improving infrastructure, maintaining relationships with community partners and maximizing resources.